Preferred project: A federal-state-local partnership

 In 2019, the project did not receive federal funding to complete the design of Reaches 7 and 8.
 The USACE is updating the total project cost while continuing to seek federal funding to complete the reach’s design and construction.

-Valley Water and USACE completed Reach 10B, which runs between Wren Drive and McBride Loop, in 2012.
-The project restored the waterway to a more natural environment by providing a meandering channel, pools, in-stream features such as stream logs, to allow gravel and sediment deposition and improve stream habitat.
+In 2012, Valley Water and USACE completed Reach 10B, which runs between Wren Drive and McBride Loop.
+The project restored the waterway to a more natural environment by providing a meandering channel, pools, and in-stream features such as stream logs to allow gravel and sediment deposition and improve stream habitat.

-In 2016, Valley Water and USACE completed work on more than a mile stretch of the river channel critical to the larger project.
+In 2016, Valley Water and USACE completed work on Reach 12 which includes more than a mile stretch of the river channel critical to the larger project.
 Set between Branham Lane and Blossom Hill Road, the area had available land to improve habitat along the river to offset the loss of habitat areas further downstream, where river widening for the overall flood protection project had to occur.
-The project improved habitat for native fish like steelhead trout and Chinook salmon by planting native vegetation and trees along the river and stabilizing the low flow channel.
+The project improved habitat for native fish like steelhead trout and Chinook salmon by planting native vegetation and trees along the river and stabilizing the low-flow channel.
 With the addition of access roads and ramps, maintenance crews now have easier access to the river channel.

 In 2019, the USACE submitted a draft operations and maintenance manual for Reaches 10B and 12 to Valley Water for review.
 The USACE finalized the manual in September 2019 and transferred operations and maintenance responsibilities for Reaches 10B and 12 to Valley Water.